How Adults Make Friends In A New Neighborhood

 - Dog parks.
 There are few things in life that bring people together faster than swapping stories about dogs.
 Seriously.
-Luckily, Moco has six dog parks.
-Check out our video!
+Luckily, Moco has a few dog parks.
+Check out our video on our top 3!

 - Gyms.
 Lots of people make friends at local gyms, and we have plenty.
 One of the best is the Silver Spring YMCA.
 It offers tons of activities and camps for kids, plus exercise classes for adults.